JJ/raku-kazmath/README.md

 ## Installing

-You need to install kazmath from source, compiling it.
+You need to install kazmath from source (URL above), compiling it.
 Follow the instructions to create a shared library.

  Then you xan install this from this source or via